StreamReduce/streamreduce-core/README.md

-# Getting Started With Nodeable Core #
+# Getting Started With StreamReduce Core #

-You can interact with your Nodeable instance by taking advantage of its REST API.
+You can interact with your StreamReduce instance by taking advantage of its REST API.
 We're using `curl` to illustrate how the API works.

 # Login #